Research Stipend Scholarships

 RMIT has two stipend scholarships available.
 These are the RTP Stipend Scholarship (RSS) and the RMIT Research Stipend Scholarship (RRSS).

 RSS scholarships are funded by the Australian Government and RRSS scholarships are funded by RMIT University.
 When you apply for a research scholarship through one of the University’s rounds, you will automatically be considered for all the scholarships for which you are eligible.

 Value and duration

-- International candidates in receipt of this scholarship are also awarded an RTP International Tuition Fee Scholarship (RITFS) or an RMIT Research International Tuition Fee Scholarship (RRITFS).
+- International candidates in receipt of this scholarship are also awarded an RTP International Tuition Fee Offset Scholarship (RIFOS) or an RMIT Research International Tuition Fee Scholarship (RRITFS).

 - All local candidates, Australian and New Zealand citizens or permanent residents of Australia are provided with an RTP Fee Offset scholarship.
 Applicants in receipt of an RTP Fee Offset scholarship are not required to pay tuition fees for the maximum duration of their candidature.

-- Relocation allowance, paid sick, maternity and parental leave as specified in the Scholarship Terms and Conditions.
+- paid sick, maternity and parenting leave (within the limits of the Scholarship Terms and Conditions).